 The Master of Arts in Teaching – Teaching English to Speakers of Other Languages (MAT-TESOL) program credential track is optional.
 During your first semester in the program, you can apply to the MAT-TESOL World Language: English Language Development (ELD) Single Subject or World Languages-Languages Other Than English (LOTE) Single Subject credential track.

-As a student on the MAT-TESOL credential track, you will complete your coursework in the program in conjunction with preparation for a English Language Development or World Languages California teaching credential.
-In order to be recommended for a teaching credential, you are required to satisfy a series of requirements established by the California Commission on Teacher Credentialing.
-View the MAT-TESOL credential checklist for a full list of all credentialing requirements that must be completed simultaneous with your completion of the program.
+As a student on the MAT-TESOL credential track, you will complete your coursework while simultaneously preparing for a preliminary ELD or LOTE California teaching credential.
+In order to be recommended for a preliminary teaching credential, you are required to satisfy a series of requirements established by the California Commission on Teacher Credentialing.
+View the MAT-TESOL credential checklist for a full list of all credential requirements.

 If you pursue the MAT-TESOL credential track, we strongly encourage you to complete the basic skills and subject matter requirements prior to the start of your first semester in the MAT-TESOL program.